nmamano/nmamano-personal-site/blog/heapifyanalysis/heapifyanalysis.md

 # Heapify Analysis Without Math

 I'm writing about heaps for Beyond Cracking the Coding Interview ([beyondctci.com](https://www.beyondctci.com/)), and the most technical part is the analysis of _heapify_.
-This method takes `O(n)` time, where `n` is the number of nodes in the heap, but most explanations I can find online involve more math than I want to put in this book (the bulk of the audience consists of people trying to land a SWE job, not math enthusiasts).
-For instance, [Wikipedia](https://en.wikipedia.org/wiki/Binary_heap#Building_a_heap) derives and simplifies the following formula:
+It's easy to show that it takes `O(n log n)` time, where `n` is the number of nodes in the heap, but it's not straightforward to show that this is not tight and the method actually takes `O(n)`. time.

+Every proof I have found online involves a summation over the levels of the heap that ends up looking something like the one in [Wikipedia heap page](https://en.wikipedia.org/wiki/Binary_heap#Building_a_heap):

 ![wikipedia](wikipedia.png =20%x20%)

-And every resource I found online followed that same approach.
+which is more math than I want to put in this book (the bulk of the audience consists of people trying to land a SWE job, not math enthusiasts).

-Below is my explanation "without math" that heapify takes `O(n)` time that I came up with and might end up using for the book.
-Let me know if you find it clear, and if you know of someone else who explained it in a similar way, please let me know too.
+Below is the proof "without complicated math" I came up with that heapify takes `O(n)` time.
+If you are familiar with the classic proof, let me know if you find it easier - I might use it for the book.
+Also, please let me know if you've seen someone else proving it in a similar way.

 If you already know what heapify is, you can jump directly to the [Proof](#proof).